pomsky-lang/website/content/blog/pomsky-0-7/index.md

 > - The parser was rewritten and is now much faster
 >
-> - Pomsky is now published as WASM module to NPM
+> - Pomsky is now published as WASM module to npm
 >
 > - Some syntax additions make writing pomsky expressions more fun
 >